edurelated2021/kid-safe-home/README.md

 ### 3. Setup Environment Variables

-Create a `.env` file in the root directory and add your OpenAI API key:
+Edit `.env` file in the root directory and add your OpenAI API key:

 ```bash
 OPENAI_API_KEY=your_openai_api_key